MetroStar/comprehensive-security-architecture/README.md

 ## Overview

-This repository contains a **production-ready, enterprise-grade** eight-layer DevOps security architecture with **target-aware scanning**, **AWS ECR integration**, and **unified reporting capabilities**.
+This repository contains a **production-ready, enterprise-grade** eight-layer DevOps security architecture with **target-aware scanning**, **AWS ECR integration**, and **isolated scan directory architecture**.
 Built for real-world enterprise applications with comprehensive Docker-based tooling.

-**Latest Update: November 19, 2025** - Centralized scan directory architecture with full bash/PowerShell parity for production scanning workflows.
+**Latest Update: November 25, 2025** - Complete scan isolation architecture with all outputs contained in scan-specific directories.
+No centralized reports directory - each scan is fully self-contained for audit trails and historical analysis.

 ## 🏗️ Architecture Components